 Be patient.
 Stick to your plan and keep writing.

 Use all SEO best practices for all your published posts.
-And share them to your social media channels and newsletter.
+And share them on your social media channels and newsletter.
 Also, is a good idea, to invite other fellow bloggers to participate in this experiment.
 Think of this as a blogging gym experience.

 Let’s Break down this blog post